-I have received funding from various funding agencies including the Swedish Council for Work Life and Social Research (FORTE), the Fernström Foundation at KI and Sällskapet Barnavård at Karolinska Hospital, and by a Canadian Institutes for Health Research grant (Fleming, P.I.), Vetenskapsrådet (VR) and Kempe Carlgrenska Foundation.
+I have received funding from various funding agencies including the Swedish Council for Work Life and Social Research (FORTE), Swedish Research Council (VR), Region Stockholm, Strategiska Forskningsområde Vård (SFO-V) at Karolinska Institutet, Fernström Foundation, Sällskapet Barnavård, Kempe Carlgrenska Foundation, Lilla Barnets Foundation and Frimurarstiftelsen.

 1996 Registered Midwife, Rheinische Friedrich Wilhelms Universität, University Hospital, Bonn, Germany